snnclsr/snnclsr.github.io/_posts/2021-3-14-graph-neural-networks.md

 It is possible to use the LSTMs as an aggregator function.
 As you know, LSTMs process the input sequentially.
 Although having more representational capability brings an advantage, our rule of being "permutation invariant" is unfortunately broken.
 To overcome this problem, the neighbors of the nodes were given randomly in different orders to the LSTM network.
 Our goal here is to learn representations independent of the order.
 Lastly, the final message information is obtained by averaging the outputs.

 It is also possible to use **attention** as another aggregation function.
 As you might guess, not all the neighbors of a node have equal importance.
 For example, in citation graphs, some papers may have been cited from much more various articles.
 They may contain less valuable information when determining the class of a document (as it gets more citations).
 By applying attention, the importance of the nodes is learned.
-While any attention mechanism in the literature is possible to use, we will consider the self-attention as in [Veličković et al.](https://arxiv.org/abs/1710.10903) Firstly, we compute the attention between the node $i$ and $j$.
+While any attention mechanism in the literature is possible to use, we will consider the self-attention as in [(Veličković et al. 2017)](https://arxiv.org/abs/1710.10903).
+Firstly, we compute the attention between the node $$i$$ and $$j$$.

 $$
 \begin{equation}